 No. Counselors-in-Training do not work directly with animals.
 However, they will join camp groups as they roam throughout animal buildings and attend Keeper Chats.

 Will there be an interview?

 Yes, invited applicants will attend a group and individual interview on one day between April 3-8, 2023.

 Yes!
 Applicants can apply to every program simultaneously.
 Please note: Eligibility requirements vary between programs.

-No. Camp teen volunteers play a supporting role to the camp instructors and will never be “in charge” of campers by themselves.
-They may have the opportunity to lead an activity, but they will never be left alone with a group of campers.
+No. Counselors-in-Training play a supporting role to the camp instructors and will never be solely responsible for campers.
+They may have the opportunity to lead an activity, organize the group, and manage behavior, but they will never be left alone with a group of campers without additional support.

 How will I know if I’ve been accepted?